 Best December Christmas events in Vancouver

-Don’t miss the spectacular Lights of Hope display in front of St. Paul’s Hospital.
+Don’t miss the spectacular 27th annual Lights of Hope display in front of St. Paul’s Hospital.
 Enjoy it as you walk or drive by.
-The light display starts November 16, 2023.
+The light display starts on November 27, 2025.

 Donations can be made onsite or online to support Providence Health Care hospitals.
 You can even buy your own star to display at home.